logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/_index.md

 ---
-title: 'Lesson #8: Using an automation harness'
+title: "Lesson #8: Using an automation harness"
+slug: 'lesson-8-using-an-automation-harness'
-linktitle: 'Lesson #8: Using an automation harness'
+linktitle: "Lesson #8: Using an automation harness"
 slug: 'lesson-8-using-an-automation-harness'
 description: "You may at times find it necessary to do some things in your test that cannot be achieved with built-in actions, nor with the user-defined actions that build upon them.
 User-scripted actions allow you ..."
 weight: 1